The Employer’s Guide to Federal & State Meal/Rest Break Laws [See all 50 State Laws Here]

 - Commission employees

 First, minors must receive a 30-minute break for every 5 hours worked.

-Second, the Healthy Retail Employee Act requires that retain employees be given a non-working shift break.
+Second, the Healthy Retail Employee Act requires that retail employees have a non-working shift break.
 This includes a 15-minute non-working break when the employee works 4-6 consecutive hours.
 If the employee works more than 6 consecutive hours, then they are entitled to a 30-minute break.